Inmate dies after being stabbed at prison

 CLAYTON, Ala.
-(AP) - An Alabama inmate has died after being stabbed by another inmate.
+(AP) - An Alabama inmate died this month after being stabbed by another inmate, the prison system said Friday.

-The Department of Corrections said in a Friday news release that 29-year-old Joshua David Willingham died days after being stabbed by another inmate at Ventress Correctional Facility in Clayton.
+The Department of Corrections said in a news release that Joshua David Willingham, 29, died days after being stabbed by another inmate at Ventress Correctional Facility in Clayton.

-The prison system says Willingham was assaulted in a housing area on Sept.
-8. He was airlifted to a local hospital where he died from his injuries on Sept.
+The prison system said Willingham was assaulted in a housing area on Sept.
+8. He was airlifted to a hospital where he died from his injuries on Sept.
 13.

-The department said 38-year-old Taywan Campbell faces a murder charge in connection with the assault.
+The department said Taywan Campbell, 38, will face a murder charge in connection with the assault.
 Court records aren’t available to show whether Campbell has an attorney.

+The prison system said it is investigating circumstances that led to the stabbing.

-Eight inmates have been killed so far in 2019 inside Alabama prisons.
+Eight inmates have been killed so far in 2019 inside Alabama prisons, according to prison system statistics and news releases.

-The Justice Department in March issued a report criticizing Alabama prisons for excessive violence, inmate deaths and a critical staffing shortage.
+The U.S. Department of Justice issued scathing findings in April that condemned Alabama prisons for what it called unconstitutional conditional conditions, including high rates of violence.

+Campbell is serving a 40-year sentence for discharging a firearm in an occupied vehicle in Sumter County.
+Willingham was serving a 20-year-sentence on a first-degree kidnapping conviction in Calhoun County.

 Sign up for Daily Newsletters